rnc/nicks-emacs/README.md

 ===========

 This repository contains my custom emacs settings.
-It has been tested on Fedora 16 and supports Emacs 22 and above.
+It has been tested on Fedora 18 & Emacs 24.

 Prerequisites
 -------------